 Treating Measles

-There is no specific antiviral treatment for measles, so treatment focuses on alleviating symptoms and monitoring for more serious complications.
+There is no specific antiviral treatment for measles, so care focuses on easing symptoms and monitoring for more serious complications.
 Suggested treatment includes a combination of rest, hydration and fever management, often using over-the-counter fever reducers such as acetaminophen or ibuprofen to ease discomfort.
 You may want to use humidifiers and nasal saline to relieve respiratory symptoms like cough and congestion.

 If you are infected, you should avoid close contact with others, particularly those who are unvaccinated or have weakened immune systems, as measles is highly contagious.
-Stay home and refrain from going to work, school or crowded places until the risk of transmission has passed, typically about four days after the appearance of the rash.
+Stay home and avoid going to work, school or crowded places until the risk of spreading the virus to others has passed.
+This is typically about four days after the the rash appears.
 Stay hydrated, avoid rubbing or touching your eyes and follow your health care team’s instructions.